Republic of Kosova

-The flag used by the Republic of Kosova was very similar to the flag of Albania, depicting the same symbol on the same coloured background.

 History

 Proclamation

-Late in June 1990, Albanian members of the provincial assembly proposed a vote on whether to form an independent republic; the ethnic Serb president of the assembly immediately shut it down and promised to reopen the assembly on 2 July, which was later postponed.
+Late in June 1990, Ethnic Albanian members of the provincial assembly proposed a vote on whether to form a republic; the ethnic Serb president of the assembly immediately shut it down and promised to reopen the assembly on 2 July, which was later postponed.

-On 2 July, the vast majority of Albanian members of the Provincial Assembly returned to the Assembly, but it had been locked; so in the street outside they voted to declare Kosovo a Republic within the Yugoslav federation.
-The Serbian government responded by dissolving the Assembly and the government of Kosovo, removing any remaining autonomy.
-The Serb government then passed another law on labour relations which dismissed another 80,000 Albanian workers.
+On 2 July, the vast majority of Ethnic Albanian members of the provincial assembly returned to the assembly building, but it had been locked; so in the street outside they voted to declare Kosovo a Republic within the Yugoslav federation.
+The Serbian government responded by dissolving the assembly and the government of Kosovo, removing any remaining autonomy.
+The Serb government then passed another law on labour relations which dismissed 80,000 Ethnic Albanian workers.

-Ethnic Albanian members of the now officially dissolved Kosovo Assembly met in secret in Kaçanik on 7 September and declared the "Republic of Kosova" in which laws from Yugoslavia would only be valid if compatible with the Republic's constitution.
+Ethnic Albanian members of the now officially dissolved Kosovo assembly met in secret in Kaçanik on 7 September and declared the "Republic of Kosova" in which laws from Yugoslavia would only be valid if compatible with the Republic's constitution.
 The assembly went on to declare the "Republic of Kosova" an independent state on 22 September 1991.
-This declaration was endorsed by 99% of voters in an unofficial referendum held a few days later.
+This declaration was endorsed by 99% of voters in an referendum held a few days later.
 The Republic of Kosova received diplomatic recognition from Albania.
+Serb authorities rejected the election results, and tried to capture and prosecute those who had voted.
+In 1995, thousands of Serb refugees from Croatia were settled in Kosovo, which further worsened relations between the two communities.

 Parallel structures

 Kosovo Albanians organized a resistance movement, creating a number of parallel structures in education, medical care, and taxation.
 New schools opened, with houses being turned into facilities for schools, including high schools and universities.
-And on parallel elections, new leaders were elected, forming a new country within a country.
+During parallel elections, new leaders were elected, forming a new country within a country.
 Because of the repression, the new government had its seat in exile.
 There was a parallel football league, following all the sports men and women being expelled from the stadiums and sports facilities.